Asymmetry of Frequency Distribution in Power Systems: Sources, Estimation, Impact and Control: Case Study

-This is same scenario as Scenario 6 but now with AGC.
-Looking at the results in Table \ref{tab:results} we can see now that AGC significantly reduces $\sigma_{f}$ (from 0.1085 Hz to 0.0794 Hz), the asymmetry (from $\Delta \sigma_{f} = 0.0386$ Hz to $\Delta \sigma_{f} = 0.01$ Hz) and minutes outside the 100 mHz range (from 1073.61 to 575.79).
+\underline{\textit{Scenario 11}}: This is the same scenario as Scenario 10 but now with the inclusion of AGC (only conventional generators).
+Looking at the results in Table \ref{tab:results}, we can see now that AGC significantly reduces $\sigma_{f}$ (from 0.1085 Hz to 0.0794 Hz), the asymmetry (from $\Delta \sigma_{f} = 0.0386$ Hz to $\Delta \sigma_{f} = 0.01$ Hz) and minutes outside the $\pm$100 mHz range (from 1073.61 to 575.79).
 Thus, the AGC appears as a viable solution to reduce the frequency asymmetry in power systems and help keep frequency quality within limits.